Susie Taylor — Keynote Speaker

 “Baskets of Sardinia”

-Sardinia is the second-largest island in the Mediterranean Sea.
-It is located west of the Italian Peninsula and to the immediate south of the French island of Corsica.
-In the modern era, many travelers and writers have exalted its beauty, untouched until the contemporary age and immersed in a landscape that houses the vestiges of the Nuragic civilization.
-In 2012, Polly Adams Sutton received an Artist Trust GAP grant that was used in conjunction with a Seattle Weavers Guild Grant for investigating the basketry of Sardinia.
-Polly will be sharing her information on these baskets, but most importantly, her slides.
+Sardinia is second-largest island in Mediterranean Sea.
+It is located west of Italian Peninsula and to immediate south of French island of Corsica.
+In modern era, many travelers and writers have exalted it beauty, untouched until the contemporary age and immersed in landscape that houses the vestiges of Nuragic civilization.
+In 2012, Polly Adams Sutton received Artist Trust GAP grant in conjunction with Seattle Weavers Guild Grant for investigating the basketry of Sardinia.
+Polly will sharing her information on baskets, but most importantly, her slides.

 Polly Adams Sutton is a full time studio artist, working with cedar bark to create sculptural baskets.
-Her educational background was art with an emphasis on painting and printmaking.
-Upon settling in the Pacific Northwest more than 30 years ago, she was introduced to basketry through the Seattle Weaver’s Guild.
+Her educational background was art with emphasis on painting and printmaking.
+Upon settling in Pacific Northwest more than 30 years ago, she was introduced to basketry through Seattle Weaver’s Guild.
 She harvests cedar bark each spring in logging areas near Seattle, WA.
 Her sculptural work is primarily twined with wire over cedar bark.
 Sutton received an Artist Trust GAP grant in 2012.
-This was used in conjunction with the Seattle Weavers Guild Grant for investigating the basketry of Sardinia.
+This conjunction with these Seattle Weavers Guild Grant for investigating the basketry of Sardinia.
 Her work was chosen for the cover illustration of “500 Baskets” and most recently her sculptural basket traveled with the National Basketry show, Rooted, Revived, Reinvented: Basketry in America.